COVID-19 Privacy Notice

 How long do we keep your information?

-The University will hold this information about you for no longer than 21 days at which time we will securely dispose of/delete any records that have been collected specifically for this purpose.
+The University will hold the information that has been collected about you specifically for this purpose for no longer than 21 days at which time we will securely dispose of it/delete any relevant records.

 Who may your data be shared with and why?